 Campus Safety and Security's mission is to create and ensure a safe environment for the Woodbury University community.
 The department's mission extends to all members of the Woodbury Community, including students, faculty, staff, and guests.
 Campus Security consists of three functions, Patrol Operations including Parking, Investigations and Emergency Management Coordination.
 The department is open 24 hours a day, 7 days a week, 365 days per year and security officers are contracted through Securitas USA.
-The department also employees two Woodbury personnel; the Campus Security Coordinator and the Campus Safety Coordinator.
+The department also employees a full time Woodbury personnel; the Campus Safety Manager.

 Security responds to, investigates, and documents known dangerous incidents or those that may cause a significant emergency.
-To facilitate this, the Campus Security Coordinator and the Campus Safety Coordinator, in addition to leaders throughout the campus, have been trained in Incident Command Systems.
+To facilitate this, the Campus Safety Manager, in addition to leaders throughout the campus, have been trained in Incident Command Systems.
 When a significant emergency or dangerous incident is reported to Campus Security, security personnel will respond to the location and will relay facts through the radio communication system to dispatch, who in turn will notify the Campus Security chain of command.
 As necessary coordinates its response with the Los Angeles Police Department and the Los Angeles Fire Department in addition to other local agencies depending on the nature of the event.

 The highest-ranking Administrator, who is on campus, will be notified of the facts gathered from field security personnel (and outside agencies, if applicable).
 If necessary, he/she may convene department representatives from other units or outside agencies to confirm the incident, respond to the incident and/or manage the recovery.
 When enough information is verified that a legitimate emergency or dangerous situation exists, he/she will immediately initiate the emergency notification/timely warning process.
-The timely warning notification is developed by the Campus Safety Coordinator or Vice President of Human Resources & Administrative Services.
-Typically, the Campus Safety Coordinator initiates notification with the IT Project Manager serving as backup.
+The timely warning notification is developed by the Campus Safety Manager or Title IX Coordinator.
+Typically, the Campus Safety Manager initiates notification with the IT Project Manager serving as backup.